Citroën Warranty Terms and Conditions (Passenger Cars)

 9. All other warranties are hereby expressly negated and excluded.

 Citroen vehicles are guaranteed by the manufacturer against perforation of the bodywork due to rust-through corrosion of the body panels from the inside of box sections that are not accessible from the exterior.
-This Anti-Corrosion Warranty is valid from the date of supply, delivery or registration (whichever occurs first) entered on the Warranty Certificate supplied with the vehicle, for a period of twelve years for passenger cars and five years for commercial vehicles.
+This Anti-Corrosion Warranty is valid from the date of supply, delivery or registration (whichever occurs first) entered on the Warranty Certificate supplied with the vehicle, for a period of twelve years for passenger cars.

 1. The Anti-Corrosion Warranty covers the repair or replacement of parts of the bodywork in which rust-through perforation occurs due to corrosion and which are accepted as defective by the manufacturer or their representatives, together with the resulting labour costs, provided that: